Insights on Variance Estimation for Blocked and Matched Pairs Designs: Infinite Population Frameworks

-This can be seen easily from derivations in Supplementary Materials~\ref{append_var_srs}.
-This implies that $\varestbkone$ could be anti-conservative in this setting if units put within the same block are identical in terms of treatment effects (which would imply $\Stck = 0$) but there is greater variation across the whole population (which would imply $\Stc > 0$).
-Achieving identical units with flexible blocks would be hard to do, but we may consider that the limiting case.
+where $S^2(tc)$ is the sample variance of individual level treatment effects across the whole sample.
+This result follows from the derivations in Supplementary Materials~\ref{append_var_srs} and it implies that $\varestbkone$ could be anti-conservative in this setting if there is generally treatment variation across samples (making $\Stc > 0$), but units put within the same block are nearly identical in terms of impacts (making $\Stck \approx 0$).
+This could happen when the experimenter is successfully making homogenous blocks.

-Similarly, if we use either of the small block variance estimators, the bias will be the difference between the expected finite sample bias for those estimators (which for both our small block estimators depends on treatment effect heterogeneity between blocks) and $\EE\left[\frac{\Stc}{n}\Big|SRS\right]$, which corresponds to treatment effect heterogeneity across the whole population.
+Similarly, if we use either of the small block variance estimators, the bias will be the difference between the expected finite sample bias for those estimators (which depends on treatment effect heterogeneity between blocks) and $\EE\left[\Stc\Big|SRS\right]/n$, which corresponds to treatment effect heterogeneity across the whole population.
 Therefore whether these estimators are conservative or not depends upon the structure of the population and how the blocks are formed. \end{remark}